Ixcatl/fables_novasophonia/docs/catalog/species.rst

 Outlanders
 ===========

-Hailing from the planar realms beyond, outlanders can vastly differ from the sophonts of the primordial world, often possessing much stronger magical prowess.
+Hailing from the planar realms beyond, outlanders can vastly differ from the sophonts of the primordial world, not bound to conventional principles or locales.

 --------